Pete Maravich, a Hall of Famer Who Set Basketball Marks

 It is worth noting that these record-breaking achievements occurred before the introduction of the three-point line in college basketball in 1986 a rule change that would have undoubtedly further elevated Maravich’s already stellar numbers.

-See also Gary Smalley Cause of Death
+See also Dani Hampson Cause of death & Funeral

 Pistol Pete left an indelible mark on college basketball history through both statistical dominance and captivating gameplay.
 His legacy continues to inspire future generations of athletes who strive for excellence on the court while pushing boundaries and redefining what is possible in the sport they love.